Staging Environment: Content and features may be unstable or change without notice.

 GHSA-grg4-wf29-r9vv

-The Bzip2 decompression decoder function doesn't allow setting size restrictions on the decompressed output data (which affects the allocation size used during decompression).
+Uncontrolled Resource Consumption The Bzip2 decompression decoder function does not allow setting size restrictions on the decompressed output data (which affects the allocation size used during decompression).
 All users of Bzip2Decoder are affected.
 The malicious input can trigger an OOME and so a DoS attack

 1:4.1.48-4+deb11u2

-Affected by 1 other vulnerability.
+Affected by 6 other vulnerabilities.

 Vulnerabilities fixed by this package (8)